berndporr/rplidar_rpi/README.md

 ![alt tag](wiring.png)

-The motor can be receiving the unregulated battery voltage (<10V) or the 5V from the raspberry PI but the serial interface requires 5V regulated.
+The motor can be receiving the unregulated battery voltage (<10V) or the 5V from the raspberry PI but the serial interface requires 5V.

 # Software